 Operator compliance with pipeline safety regulations that establish minimal federal safety standards is critical to preventing pipeline accidents.
 Ensuring compliance involves regular inspections of pipeline operator programs and facilities and, when compliance violations are identified, the application of appropriate administrative, civil, or criminal remedies.

-Federal and state pipeline inspectors conduct these compliance inspections and also conduct accident investigations and respond to public complaints concerning pipeline operations.
+Federal and state pipeline inspectors conduct these compliance inspections and also conduct accident investigations and respond to public inquiries concerning pipeline operations.

 State Inspections: While the federal government is primarily responsible for developing, issuing, and enforcing pipeline safety regulations, the pipeline safety statutes provide for states to assume intrastate regulatory, inspection, and enforcement responsibilities under an annual certification.
-If a state has a certified pipeline safety program, a state agency is responsible for conducting inspections of intrastate pipelines that lie entirely within a state's borders.
+If a state has a pipeline safety program certified by PHMSA, that state agency is responsible for conducting inspections and accident investigations on intrastate pipelines that lie entirely within that state's borders.
 Most gas distribution pipeline systems and some intrastate systems fall under this state jurisdiction.
 As a result, the majority of total pipeline inspections conducted across the nation are carried out by state inspectors who work for state agencies, while a majority of pipeline inspections conducted on pipelines other than gas distribution pipelines are carried out by PHMSA’s federal inspectors.

 PHMSA issues state certifications for pipeline safety oversight separately for gas pipelines and for hazardous liquid pipelines, with different levels of certification possible.
 See Federal and State Authorities for more information.

 Click here for an explanation of various Regulated Entities and Facilities subject to pipeline safety regulations.